dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 clear and coherent feature or change that can be made on the dashboard.)

-2. Once an issue has been scoped, the scoping issue should be marked as complete and new issue(s) added to backlog to reflect the required work.
+2. Once an issue has been scoped, the scoping issue should be marked as complete and new issue(s) added to the backlog to reflect the required work.
 Scoped issues may result in several new issues on the backlog, in order to break up the work into distinct features or changes.